 Multiple Sclerosis specialized nurses are wonderful resources.
 If you receive care at an MS Center, chances are you have already gotten to know the nurses.
 What some people don’t realize is that you also have a team of MS nurses through the pharmaceutical company that manufactures your disease modifying treatment (DMT).
 As a provider, I encourage all of my patients to take advantage of this resource.
 And as someone living with MS, I have often turned to them for care and advice.

 In order to highlight the excellent work that these MS Nurses do, I spoke with Denise Chicoine, who works as a nurse at Genzyme’s One to One Program.
 Denise has been a nurse for nearly 30 years, working in a variety of settings.
-She is also passionate about education, and particularly enjoys working one-on-one with her patients and their families so that they can better understand and manage their health.
-Her interest in multiple sclerosis first began while she was working as a home health nurse, where she cared for a lot of people with MS.
+She is also passionate about education and particularly enjoys working one-on-one with her patients and their families so that they can better understand and manage their health.
+Her interest in multiple sclerosis first began while she was working as a home health nurse, where she cared for a lot of people with MS. Being on top of patient care is essential in this area, that is why the utilization of EMS care patient report software and other types similar to it, can be a massive support in ensuring patients are getting the care they need in a professional manner whilst dealing with their MS.

 Denise feels strongly that people living with MS should get the best care possible.
 She is particularly proud that people can call and speak with a One to One nurse 24/7, which is often helpful when someone has a question on an evening or weekend when they can’t reach their provider.
 She has also found that some people are more comfortable when talking to a nurse over the phone.
 They often feel that they are able to speak more freely, especially about things they have a difficult time discussing with their friends and family.